-However, an approximation of the sample API uniformity can be evaluated when the actual concentration of the API in the prediction samples are available.
-It is recommend that common samples with known concentrations of APIs are tested to validate the stability of the hardware and the method at regular intervals.
+However, an approximation of the sample API uniformity can be evaluated when the actual concentration of the API in the prediction samples is available.
+It is recommended that common samples with known concentrations of APIs are tested to validate the stability of the hardware and the method at regular intervals.

 This information has been sourced, reviewed and adapted from materials provided by B&W Tek.

 For more information on this source, please visit B&W Tek.